-We will actively and openly, review and report on our health and safety performance against published objectives and targets.
+We will actively and openly, review and report on our health and safety performance against objectives and targets on a quarterly basis.
 Improvement plans will be developed to support the delivery of these objectives and targets.

 3.3 Health and safety management system